-The stone castle stands tall on a gentle hill, framed by century-old trees, a sandstone canyon wall as its backdrop.
-The castle, and the story of the man who built it, quickly capture the imaginations of visitors.
+The stone Colorado Springs castle stands tall on a gentle hill, framed by century-old trees and a sandstone canyon wall as its backdrop.
+The Glen Eyrie castle, and the story of the man who built it, quickly capture the imaginations of visitors.

 Glen Eyrie was the personal retreat of Civil War hero Gen. William Jackson Palmer, the founder of Colorado Springs.
-Today, it’s still a retreat for countless others seeking solitude.
+Today, the castle in Colorado Springs is still a retreat for countless others seeking solitude.

 He met and married the daughter of one of his business associates, the petite Mary Lincoln Mellen, nicknamed “Queen” by her grandmother and called that by her husband her whole life.

 Palmer promised his queen the grandest home he could afford and bought the valley and adjacent canyon north of the Garden of the Gods in 1870.
 First, they built what is today the carriage house, where they lived on the 2,000-acre estate until the 22-room frame house was built.

 Palmer engaged a Scottish landscape architect to sculpt the barren grounds into a veritable park, complete with fruit trees and a rose garden.
 The architect dubbed the valley Glen Eyrie (valley of the eagles), a name which the Palmers liked and adopted.
 Eagles still live here, along with deer, bighorn sheep, mountain lions, coyotes, ringtails, wild turkeys and a variety of small mammals and birds.

 Entering the grounds through the stone-pillared gates, life seems to suddenly slow down.
 Even the 15-mph speed limit seems too fast.